 which is an isometric embedding of Riemannian manifolds. \end{defin}

-\begin{thm} Let $S$ be a simply-connected, completely solvable Lie group endowed with a left-invariant Einstein metric.
-Then there exists $n \in \mathbb N$ and an isomorphic, isometric embedding $\phi : S \to T(n,\mathbb R)$ where $T(n,\mathbb R)$ is endowed with its Einstein metric. \end{thm}
+\begin{thm} Let $S$ be a completely solvable Lie group endowed with a left-invariant Einstein metric.
+Then there exists $n \in \mathbb N$ and an isomorphic, isometric embedding $\phi : S \to T(n,\mathbb R)$ where $T(n,\mathbb R)$ is endowed with a left-invariant, symmetric metric. \end{thm}

-Essentially what we are describing above is a natural combination of Ado's Theorem (which says every Lie group is locally linear) and Nash's Embedding Theorem for Riemannian manifolds.
-On a solvable Lie group, if an Einstein metric exists it is unique (up to scaling and isometry) and so the symmetric metric on $T(n,\mathbb R)$ plays the natural r\^ole of the Eucliean metric on $\mathbb R^n$.
-Furthermore, Einstein metrics are known to have maximal symmetry and this is even more reason to consider them as a preferred choice of metric \cite{GordonJablonski:EinsteinSolvmanifoldsHaveMaximalSymmetry}.
+Essentially, what we are describing above is a natural combination of Ado's Theorem (which says every Lie group is locally linear) and Nash's Embedding Theorem for Riemannian manifolds.
+On a solvable Lie group, if an Einstein metric exists it is unique (up to scaling and isometry) \cite{Heber,Lauret:EinsteinSolvmanifoldsAreStandard} and so the symmetric metric on $T(n,\mathbb R)$ plays the natural r\^ole of the Eucliean metric on $\mathbb R^n$.
+Furthermore, Einstein metrics are known to have maximal symmetry and this is even more reason to consider them as a preferred choice of metric on $T(n,\mathbb R)\cap SL(n,\mathbb R)$ \cite{GordonJablonski:EinsteinSolvmanifoldsHaveMaximalSymmetry}.

 One consequence of the theorem above is an affirmative answer to the question at the beginning.